Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Characters/List/Eir_Delai.md

 After the event, Heim proposed Delai patronage over his works, but Delai rejected the proposal.
 They remained close friends nevertheless.

+### Trivia
+Delai Eir is a cameo of Dylan, a friend of Toma.

 ---
 ♜✥
 [💠](/Entrance.md) 〰️ [➰](/Loreum/Loreum.md) 〰️ [🥮](/Loreum/Topics/Characters/Lunatri_Characters.md)